 "Standards of good practice" shall mean general and uniform practices formulated and adopted by the board relating to the administration of county roads and the safe and efficient movement of people and goods over county roads, which shall apply to engineering, design procedures, maintenance, traffic control, safety, planning, programming, road classification, road inventories, budgeting and accounting procedures, management practices, equipment policies, personnel policies, and effective use of transportation-related information technology.

 Annually, each county engineer and either the chair of the board of county commissioners or the county executive must certify that the county has operated in compliance with the Standards of Good Practice.
-Based upon this certification, the annual Bridge Inspection Report, and biennial performance audits, CRAB issues Certificates of Good Practice to the State Treasurer, which allows disbursement of gas tax revenues to the individual counties in the following year (WAC 136-04-050).
+Based upon this certification, CRAB issues Certificates of Good Practice to the State Treasurer, which allows disbursement of gas tax revenues to the individual counties in the following year (WAC 136-04-050).

 Requires counties to adopt a documented managed approach to maintenance of all county roads by December 31, 2007.
 Develops the mind set and standards for improved management of the largest expenditure in each county, with the outcome focused on efficient delivery of those services.

 Assures that the Legislative Authority of each county hires, or contracts with, a licensed professional civil engineer to supervise, under the direction of the Legislative Authority, all activities related to the county roads of the county.

 Requires counties to use a documented prioritization scheme, with specified parameters, to set its road construction programs, assuring that the dedicated fuel tax funds are expended in accordance with their constitutional and statutory purposes, and in an efficient, explainable and supportable manner.